jecki/DHParser/documentation_src/manuals/01_EBNF-grammars.rst

     >>> arithmetic = create_parser(arithmetic_grammar, "arithmetic")
     >>> terms = arithmetic('(2 - 3 * (4 + 5)')
     >>> print(terms.errors[0])
-    1:17: Error (1010): »")"« expected by parser 'group', but END OF FILE found instead!
+    1:17: Error (1010): »)« expected by parser 'group', but END OF FILE found instead!
     >>> terms = arithmetic('(2 - 3) * ( )')
     >>> print(terms.errors[0])
-    1:13: Error (1010): »expression« expected by parser 'group', but »)« found instead!
+    1:13: Error (1010): expression expected by parser 'group', but »)« found instead!

 The error messages give a much better indication of the cause of the error.
 What is reported as cause is either the name of the parser that